5jessjoy6/CodePath-Pre-work/README.md

 * [ ] Player only loses after 3 mistakes (instead of on the first mistake)
 * [ ] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* -[x] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented: